nodejs/node/doc/api/net.md

 ### socket.destroyed

-A `boolean` value that depicts if the connection is destroyed or not.
+A `boolean` value that indicates if the connection is destroyed or not.
+Once a connection is destroyed no data can further be transferred using it.

 ### socket.connect(options[, connectListener])